sarahlotspeich/speedyCMI/README.md

 ## Package Installation

-Installation of the `speedyCMI` from GitHub requires the [`devtools`](https://www.r-project.org/nosvn/pandoc/devtools.html) package and can be done in the following way.
+Installation of the `speedyCMI` package from GitHub requires the [`devtools`](https://www.r-project.org/nosvn/pandoc/devtools.html) package and can be done in the following way.